 Now for any vertices $x',y'$ as every path in $G'$ exists in $G$ we have $d_G(x',y')\leq d_{G'}(x',y')$.
-As any path in $G$ that does not exist in $G'$ must use the removed edge, and thus can use the other $x,y$ path around the cycle we have $d_G(x',y')\leq d_{G'}(x',y')+d_{G'}(x,y)$ \end{proof} \begin{Corollary} Removing many edges between many pairs of points so long as there remains a path of length bounded by some $M\in \mathbb{N}$ between the endpoints of any removed edge. \end{Corollary} \item Subdividing every edge $M\in\mathbb{N}$ times. \begin{proof} Consider $G'$ to be $G$ with every edge subdivided $M$ times.
-Now any path in $G$ has each edge replaced by a path of length $M$, so $d_G(x,y)\leq d_{G'}(x,y)\leq Md_G(x,y)$ \end{proof} \begin{Corollary} Subdividing each edge in a set of edges at most $M\in \mathbb{N}$ times. \end{Corollary} \item Contracting a single edge. \begin{proof} Consider $G'$ to be $G$ with two vertices that had an edge between them identified.
-Any path in $G$ that used this edge has had its length reduced by $1$ and any path in $G'$ that contains this vertex gives at most a path one longer in $G$ so we have $d_{G'}(x,y)\leq d_G(x,y)\leq d_{G'}(x,y)+1$ \end{proof} \begin{Corollary} Contracting a set where the connected components are uniformly bounded. \end{Corollary} \begin{Remark} One must be cautious to ensure that the connected components are bounded, as an example consider an infinite ray, we may contract any edge or set of finitely many edges, but we may not contract every edge as the union of all edges is connected and unbounded. \end{Remark} \end{enumerate} \end{Lemma}
+As any path in $G$ that does not exist in $G'$ must use the removed edge, and thus can use the other $x,y$ path around the cycle we have $d_G(x',y')\leq d_{G'}(x',y')+d_{G'}(x,y)$. \end{proof}